 Unique sculptures constructed by local artist, Chuck Moore, can be found at three different locations on The Thread.
 While strolling by Granger Park, Sweetland Amphitheatre and LaGrange City Hall, be on the lookout for these detailed art installations made from scrap metal!
 You won’t want to miss catching a glimpse of these stunning creations.

-The newest segment of The Thread passes by the South’s sweetest stage.
+A segment of The Thread passes by the South’s sweetest stage.
 Music icons like Judah & The Lion, NEEDTOBREATHE and Corey Smith have all graced the stage at Sweetland Amphitheatre.
 Venture up to the pavilion to get a close view of the art installation “Heavy Metal Band” and find views of the impressive stage.
 When concert season amps up, you might be able to hear some sweet tunes as you pass this downtown establishment.